steenk/key-value-pointer/README.md

 ## Replace References

-Some document use references to another place in the document.
-This function replace references with the real value.
+Some documents use references to another places in the document.
+This function replace references with their real values.

 ```js
 var refs = {